huggingface/datasets/docs/source/loading.rst

 Percent slicing and rounding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For Datasets where the requested slice boundaries do not divide evenly by 100, the default behavior is to round the boundaries to the nearest integer.
+For datasets where the requested slice boundaries do not divide evenly by 100, the default behavior is to round the boundaries to the nearest integer.
 As a result, some slices may contain more examples than others as shown in the following example:

 .. code-block::